actualbudget/docs/docs/experimental/goal-templates.md

 The previous option is not available when using the percent of available funds template.

 #### Available Variations
-Below is a table of the varations of the Percent template.
+Below is a table of the variations of the Percent template.

 |Syntax|Description|Example Application|
 |---|---|---|